European and Middle Eastern Languages

 Students classified as Overseas (international fee status) are not eligible for UK government loans or Oxford’s standard Home bursary packages.
 However, they may be able to apply for a range of scholarships offered by the University.

-Information on available scholarships, eligibility, and application procedures can be found under the “Other Scholarships” section of Oxford’s Bursaries and Scholarships page.
-These opportunities vary depending on subject, nationality, or financial need, and competition is often highly selective.
+Details on available scholarships, eligibility criteria, and application procedures can be found in the “Other Scholarships” section of Oxford’s Bursaries and Scholarships webpage.
+These opportunities vary by subject, nationality, and financial need, and competition is typically highly selective.

 Equivalent or Lower Qualification (ELQ) Students

-Students who have already studied at undergraduate level and have completed a degree before applying to Oxford will generally be classified as ELQ students (Equivalent or Lower Qualification).
+Students who have already completed an undergraduate degree prior to applying to Oxford are typically classified as ELQ (Equivalent or Lower Qualification) students.

-- ELQ students are not eligible for UK government loans or most Oxford bursary schemes.
+ELQ students are not eligible for UK government loans or most Oxford bursary schemes.
+Consequently, they must arrange alternative funding to cover both tuition fees and living costs.

 Additional Costs for the Year Abroad

-As part of the European and Middle Eastern Languages course, students are required to spend a year abroad to immerse themselves in the language and culture.
+As part of the European and Middle Eastern Languages (EMEL) programme, students are required to spend a year abroad to achieve full linguistic and cultural immersion.
 During this year, tuition fees payable to Oxford are significantly reduced:

-- The exact fees for the year abroad in 2026 have not yet been confirmed.
-However, the above figures provide a good guide for planning purposes.
+• Exact fees for the 2026 year abroad have not yet been confirmed; the figures above provide a planning guide.

-- Living costs during the year abroad will vary depending on the destination country and the type of activity undertaken (study placement, teaching assistantship, internship, etc.).
+• Living costs during the year abroad vary depending on the destination and the nature of the placement, which may include study programmes, teaching assistantships, internships, or other approved activities.

 Course Data

-When applying to study (EMEL) at Oxford, applicants have the opportunity to choose from a wide range of course combinations.
-Each course option pairs one European language with one Middle Eastern language, allowing students to develop advanced skills in two languages while also exploring the literature, history, and culture associated with them.
+When applying to the European and Middle Eastern Languages (EMEL) programme at Oxford, applicants can select from a wide range of language combinations.
+Each option pairs one European language with one Middle Eastern language, enabling students to develop advanced proficiency in both languages while exploring the literature, history, and culture associated with each.

 For clarity, Oxford provides UCAS course codes for each specific language pairing.
-These codes are essential when submitting a UCAS application, as they identify the exact combination you wish to study.
+These codes are essential when submitting a UCAS application, as they identify the exact combination a student wishes to study.

-In addition to the course information provided below, applicants are encouraged to consult the Unistats course data on the Discover Uni website.
-This independent platform offers useful statistics about each course, such as student satisfaction, graduate outcomes, and teaching hours.
-However, Oxford emphasizes that statistics alone cannot capture the full richness of the academic and cultural experience of studying here.
-For a deeper understanding, applicants should explore Oxford’s website and departmental pages.
+In addition to Oxford’s course information, applicants are encouraged to consult Unistats course data on the Discover Uni website.
+This independent platform offers insights into student satisfaction, graduate outcomes, and teaching hours.
+However, Oxford emphasizes that statistics alone cannot fully capture the academic and cultural richness of studying at the University.
+For a comprehensive understanding, applicants should explore Oxford’s website and departmental pages.

 Courses with Arabic